MadsRJ/FSK2053/Spring_2026/Practical_Building_a_reference_database.md

 <mark>**Question 18**</mark>: Is your database designed to detect invasive species?
 What would you do differently if you wanted to have early detection mechanisms for detecting invasive species?

-<mark>**Question 19**</mark>: If you get an equally good hit to a species only known from Greenland to a species known to occur in Norway, is it fair to assume that the sequence originated the Norwegian species, if your sample is from Norway?
+<mark>**Question 19**</mark>: If you get an equally good hit to a species only known from Greenland to a species known to occur in Norway, is it fair to assume that the sequence originated from the Norwegian species, if your sample is from Norway?

 <mark>**Question 20**</mark>: In the case of the three wolffish species (*Anarhichas lupus*, *Anarhichas minor* and *Anarhichas denticulatus*), *A. lupus* is known to be more coastal, whereas the other two are usually found further off shore.
 Is it fair to decide which of the species we found using the barcode, assuming our sample was from the coastal zone?